 "Good Morning, Harry, sit down.
 It's a crisp day, but fresh air and nature does wonders to our souls."

-"What, even with the smell of smoke and the murdered and displaced people in Cork?"
+"What, even with the smell of smoke from Cork?"

 He was about to sit, when he hesitated.
 Harry noticed a cluster of anemones nearby like the ones in his dream.

 Demus turned his eye to what he was looking at.
 "Cork is far away, but you are here, fighting your own battle."

 Harry curled the scarf tighter around his neck and buried his hands in his borrowed cloak.
 He took a deep breath, shaking the thoughts of his nightmare away.

 "How have you been since our last encounter?"